IndraT97/Everything-About-SQL/Healthcare Data Analysis/Readme.md

 In the scope of this project, our focus lies in delving into `Hospital Patients data` to extract `valuable insights` regarding the performance of diverse dining establishments.

 Employing SQL, we aim to efficiently `extract, transform, and analyze` the dataset.
-The outcomes of this analysis will be instrumental in comprehending the factors that `impact` a restaurant's rating, paving the way for strategic `recommendations` to enhance performance.
-Our examination will encompass scrutinizing the interplay between various variables, including `location, cuisine, and price range`, and their corresponding influence on restaurant ratings.
+The outcomes of this analysis will be instrumental in comprehending the factors that `impact` a hospital performance, paving the way for strategic `recommendations` to enhance performance.

 Furthermore, we will conduct `sentiment analysis` to identify and analyze the most favorably reviewed restaurants, providing a comprehensive understanding of customer preferences.